zsvargaszilay/Exploring_foraging_behaviour_with_computer_vision/README.md

 - Results and specific evaluation metrics of YOLOv5 models (before the post-processing): https://figshare.com/articles/dataset/Yolo_model_results/26299714
 - Heatmaps - the average similarity from the OFC (.npy files): https://figshare.com/articles/dataset/Heatmaps_the_average_similarity_from_the_OFC_/26299642

+If you use this code/data in your research or project, please cite the following publication:
+Varga-Szilay, Z., Szovenyi, G., & Pozsgai, G. Flower visitation through the lens: Exploring the foraging behaviour of Bombus terrestris with a computer vision-based application.
+Insects, 15(9), 729, 2024. https://doi.org/10.3390/insects15090729

+@article{VargaSzilay2024,
+  author = {Varga-Szilay, Z. and Szovenyi, G. and Pozsgai, G.}, title = {Flower visitation through the lens: Exploring the foraging behaviour of Bombus terrestris with a computer vision-based application}, journal = {Insects}, volume = {15}, number = {9}, pages = {729}, year = {2024}, doi = {10.3390/insects15090729}
+}